Site icon Circuit Ideas for You

 Transmitter Circuit Working:

-The 555 IC is configured as an astable multivibrator to produce a continuous 20KHz square pulse.
+555 IC is set as astable multivibrator to make nonstop 20KHz square pulse.

-As the voltage across the capacitor decreases to 1/3 of VCC, the flip flop changes its state again and the discharge pin goes high.
+When C1 voltage drop to 1/3 of VCC the flip-flop changes again and pin 7 goes high.

 Receiver Circuit Working: